SiebenCorgie/spv-patcher/docs/projectdoc.typ

 == Compiler related IRs

-On the compiler site we have roughly two aproaches to translating a highlevel language to SPIR-V.
+On the compiler site we have roughly two approaches to translating a highlevel language to SPIR-V.
 First we have common LLVM based compiler stacks like SYSCL's.
-Secondly we have more monolitic aproaches like GLSL's and HLSL's stack.
-An observation is, that GPGPU related languages seem to favor the LLVM (or MLIR) stacks, while graphics related languages favor a custom monolitic stack.
+Secondly we have more monolithic approaches like GLSL's and HLSL's stack.
+An observation is, that GPGPU related languages seem to favour the LLVM (or MLIR) stacks, while graphics related languages favour a custom monolithic stack.

 While I couldn't make out a single common reason for this, two main factors play a roll.
-The first one being controll over the compiler stack, including (simple) distribution and design decissions (See #notes.note[_In defense of NIR_][https://www.gfxstrand.net/faith/blog/2022/01/in-defense-of-nir/] for better explaination).
+The first one being controll over the compiler stack, including (simple) distribution and design decisions (See #notes.note[_In defense of NIR_][https://www.gfxstrand.net/faith/blog/2022/01/in-defense-of-nir/] for better explanation).
 The second being simplicity.
-Graphics shader are often focused on a certain kind of work (like fragement shading, vertex tranformation etc.).
-Therfore, more informed tranformations can be implemented directly, compared to general-purpose GPU programs.
+Graphics shader are often focused on a certain kind of work (like fragment shading, vertex transformation etc.).
+Therefore, more informed transformation's can be implemented directly, compared to general-purpose GPU programs.

+Another reason for which I couldn't find a citeable source is the history of Shader compilers.
+Only the latest graphics and GPGPU APIs target some kind of byte-format as input.
+APIs before that where either semi-non-programmable (DirectX up to version 8, and OpenGL until version 2.0), or took actual programme code as input(DirectX until version 12 which introduces DXIL, OpenGL until version 4.6 which introduces SPIR-V capabilities similar to Vulkan).
+The compiler would therefore recite within the driver stack.
+This has two implications.

+1. The compiler must be shipped with the driver
+2. The compiler must be fast enough to compile the code to executable GPU-Code at runtime.

 /*
 - IREE: ML related IR _above_ SPIR-V